poonamsdongare/poonamsdongare/README.md

 ---

 ### :woman_technologist: About Me :
-I am a software engineer :computer: with 3+ years of experience in deploying machine learning and AI techniques for problem solving in automotive industry.
+I am a software engineer with 3+ years of experience in deploying machine learning and AI techniques for problem solving in automotive industry.
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - 🎓 Pursuing Masters in Computer Science with specialization in AI and Machine learning at Georgia Institute of Technology.